TRIM28

-Tripartite motif-containing 28 (TRIM28), also known as transcriptional intermediary factor 1β (TIF1β) and KAP1 (KRAB-associated protein-1), is a protein that in humans is encoded by the TRIM28 gene.
+Tripartite motif-containing 28 (TRIM28), also known as transcriptional intermediary factor 1β (TIF1β) and KRAB-associated protein-1 (KAP1), is a protein that in humans is encoded by the TRIM28 gene.

 Function

-The protein encoded by this gene mediates transcriptional control by interaction with the Krüppel-associated box repression domain found in many transcription factors.
+The protein encoded by this gene mediates transcriptional regulation by interacting with the Krüppel-associated box (KRAB) repression domain found in many transcription factors.
 The protein localizes to the nucleus and is thought to associate with specific chromatin regions.
-The protein is a member of the tripartite motif family.
-This tripartite motif includes three zinc-binding domains, a RING, a B-box type 1 and a B-box type 2, and a coiled-coil region.
+TRIM28 is a member of the tripartite motif family.
+This tripartite motif includes three zinc-binding domains, a RING finger domain, a B-box type 1 and a B-box type 2, and a coiled-coil region.
+TRIM28 additionally possesses a domain that interacts with heterochromatin protein 1 (HP1) and a bromodomain capable of recognizing acetylated lysine residues in other proteins.

-KAP1 is a ubiquitously expressed protein involved in many critical functions including: transcriptional regulation, cellular differentiation and proliferation, DNA damage repair, viral suppression, and apoptosis.
+TRIM28/KAP1 is a ubiquitously expressed protein involved in many critical functions including: transcriptional regulation, cellular differentiation and proliferation, DNA damage repair, viral suppression, and apoptosis.
 Its functionality is dependent upon post-translational modifications.
-Sumoylated TRIM28 can assemble epigenetic machinery for gene silencing, while phosphorylated TRIM28 is involved in DNA repair.
+SUMOylated TRIM28 can assemble epigenetic machinery for gene silencing, while phosphorylated TRIM28 is involved in DNA repair.

 Cellular differentiation and proliferation

-Studies have shown that deletion of KAP1 in mice before gastrulation results in death (implicating it as a necessary protein for proliferation) while deletion in adult mice results in increased anxiety and stress-induced alterations in learning and memory.
+Studies have shown that deletion of TRIM28/KAP1 in mice before gastrulation results in death (implicating it as a necessary protein in early development) while deletion in adult mice results in increased anxiety and stress-induced alterations in learning and memory.
 KAP1 has been shown to participate in the maintenance of pluripotency of embryonic stem cells and to promote and inhibit cellular differentiation of adult cell lines.
 Increased levels of KAP1 have been found in liver, gastric, breast, lung, and prostate cancers as well, indicating that it may play an important role in tumor cell proliferation (possibly by inhibiting apoptosis).

 Transcriptional regulation

 KAP1 can regulate genomic transcription through a variety of mechanisms, many of which remain somewhat unclear.
-Studies have shown that KAP1 can repress transcription by binding directly to the genome (which can be sufficient in and of itself) or through the induction of heterochromatin formation via the Mi2α-SETB1-HP1 macromolecular complex.
-KAP1 can also interact with histone methyltransferases and deacetylases via the C-terminal PHD and Bromodomain to control transcription epigenetically.
+Studies have shown that KAP1 can repress transcription by binding directly to the genome (which can be sufficient in and of itself) or through the induction of heterochromatin formation via the Mi2α-SETDB1-HP1 macromolecular complex.
+KAP1 recruits and interacts directly with the histone methyltransferase SETDB1 and with histone deacetylases via its C-terminal PHD finger and bromodomain.
+It thus functions as a bridge between sequence-specific DNA-binding KRAB-ZFP transcription factors and various histone-modifying proteins responsible for silencing transcription via nucleosome remodeling, allowing precise epigenetic changes to be made at specific loci across the genome.

 DNA damage repair response

-It has been shown that ATM phosphorylates KAP1 upon the discovery of damaged or broken DNA.
+It has been shown that the kinase ATM phosphorylates KAP1 upon the discovery of damaged or broken DNA.
 Phosphorylated KAP1, along with many other DNA damage proteins, rapidly migrate to the site of the DNA damage.
 Its exact involvement in this pathway is somewhat unclear, but it has been implicated in triggering cell arrest, allowing for the damaged DNA to be repaired.